What Are The UK Minimum Energy Efficiency Standards?

 The minimum energy efficiency standards, often referred to as MEES, were introduced to improve the quality of private rented buildings by increasing their energy efficiency levels.
 These regulations primarily focus on the Energy Performance Certificate (EPC) rating of a property.

-The Energy Performance Certificate (EPC) is a crucial document that provides a rating of a property’s energy efficiency on a scale from A (most efficient) to G (least efficient).
-It also includes recommendations on how to improve the property’s energy performance.
+The Energy Performance Certificate (EPC) remains the primary document for rating a property’s energy efficiency on a scale from A (most efficient) to G (least efficient).
+However, under the 2026 Reform Framework, EPCs now provide more detailed insights, including specific metrics for Fabric Performance and Smart Readiness.

 An EPC is required whenever a property is built, sold, or rented.
 Landlords must ensure they have a valid EPC in place before marketing a property for rent and must provide it to prospective tenants.
-Failure to comply with these EPC requirements can result in penalties.
+Failure to comply with these EPC requirements can now result in significantly higher penalties than in previous years.

 Key aspects of EPC legislation include: